 Mills created jobs, too, as they opened to process the crops produced by settlers.
 The flowing water of the Cuyahoga River and its tributaries turned the waterwheels that powered these mills.
 Soon gristmills ground grain into flour, small factories made whiskey and cheese, sawmills turned trees into lumber, and woolen mills made cloth from sheep’s wool.

 One family that prospered on the Cuyahoga Valley frontier was that of Steven and Mehitable Frazee.
-Like many pioneers, they build and lived in a log cabin when they bought land near the Cuyahoga River in 1816.
+Like many pioneers, they built and lived in a log cabin when they bought land near the Cuyahoga River in 1816.
 By 1825 they had prospered enough to build a two-story brick home with big rooms, built-in cabinets, and glass windows.
-Today the Frazee House is part of Cuyahoga Valley National Park, where visitors can tour it and see how the valley’s settlers lived.
+Today the Frazee House is part of Cuyahoga Valley National Park.